rmcelreath/rethinking/README.md

 ```
 In the above, the varying effects matrix `v` is constructed from a matrix of z-scores `z` and a covariance structure contained in `sigma` and a Cholesky factor `L_Rho`.
 Note the double-bracket notation `v_mu[[1]]` allowing distinct priors for each index of a vector.

-## log-likelihood calculations for WAIC and LOO
+## log-likelihood calculations for WAIC and LOOCV

 `ulam` can optionally return pointwise log-likelihood values.
 These are needed for computing WAIC and PSIS-LOO.
 The `log_lik` argument toggles this on:
 ```